irenebernardi/GSoC-2023/documenting_issues/A1 'batch.py' description.md

     #con questi nuovi parametri aggiunti
 ```

-**FONDAMENTALE** → ogni volta che you update initCfg, usando the items of the list `updateParams`, the value of each p in updateParams is stored in the `cfgLoad` dictionary, using the parameter names as keys.
+**important** → everytime you update initCfg, using items of the list `updateParams`, the value of each p in updateParams is stored in the `cfgLoad` dictionary, using the parameter names as keys.

 **THE DATA THAT IS LOADED FROM THE JSON FILE IS THEN STORED IN THE CFGLOAD VARIABLE!!!**

-poi fitness function, creating batch object:
+fitness function, creating batch object:

 ```python
 # fitness function